LogFlames/DD2391-project/README.md

 An obvious optimization is **parallelization**.
 To parallelize, we split the sieving interval into many small chunks and send out the sieving tasks to several workers - which can live on different computers.
 This splitting also makes sieving large intervals manageable on single computers, and not all chunks have to be done concurrently.

 The **One-Large-Prime (1LP) variant** is an optimization of the basic QS algorithm.
-In the basic QS, only values $Q(x)$ that are completely $B$-smooth (_full_ relations) are accepted, whereas the 1LP variant also accepts _partial_ relations – $Q(x)$ values that factor over the factor base except for one extra “large” prime slightly above the bound $B$.
+In the basic QS, only $Q(x)$ values that are completely $B$-smooth (_full_ relations) are accepted, whereas the 1LP variant also accepts _partial_ relations – $Q(x)$ values that factor over the factor base except for one extra “large” prime slightly above the bound $B$.
-These partial relations are stored and temporarily and latered combined into pairs that share the same large prime.
+These partial relations are stored temporarily and later combined into pairs that share the same large prime.
 When two partial relations are multiplied together, the large prime acquires an even exponent that cancels out $\pmod{2}$, thus producing a full relation.
 This way, the number of usable relations is increased without great computational increase.

 Lastly, there is the **Multi-Polynomial Quadratic Sieve (QLP)** which replaces $Q(x)=(x+sqrt(N))^2-N$ with several polynomials on the form $(ax+b)^2-N$, where $a,b$ are chosen to keep the numbers smaller.
 This variant is not implemented by us.